Skip to main content

 MAC Type Setting

-Cryptographic ProtocolSelect the cryptographic protocol used for MAC generation.
-The available option is CMAC/AES-128.
+Cryptographic ProtocolSelect cryptographic protocol used for MAC generation.
+Only CMAC/AES-128 is available.

-・Callout: Use a value generated by the callout DLL.
+- Callout: uses value generated by callout DLL.

 FV Setting